 She left that part of Missouri, the part with the old men who marveled at a modern day Indian… destined for Kansas.
 Precisely, she was headed for Osage City.
 There are Indians all over this land, with different histories, and she was hungry to taste all of them.
 So many of these bike races traverse, infest at times, indigenous territories.
 She knew about the Osage.
 More displaced Indians.
 The Osage were traditionally Indians of the Missouri River Valley.
 They relocated, supposedly, after the Iroquois wars.
 Eventually chilling in Kansas, land she was now pedaling through.
 The Relocation Era came about, treaties were signed, and the Osage were relocated to Oklahoma.
 It was here, in Oklahoma, land that wasn’t “good” enough for the citizens of the United States, “Indian territory”, that the Osage were sent to live on.
 This “worthless” reservation was atop some of the largest oil reserves in the United States.
 The Osage ended up becoming the richest people, per capita, in the world as they began to lease their mineral rights.
 And then, they began to be murdered for that oil money, for their land, for mineral rights.
 The federal government mis-managed their funds, transferred ownership of rights to the “guardians” of murdered Indians (some 60 Osage were murdered and a big FBI case arose out of this) enrollment rules were manipulated, and previously “Indian” land was often opened up for white settlement after allotment quotas were filled (think Land Runs).
 Historically, Indians were thought to be “dumber”, “incompetent”, and “incapable” of managing their assets, so the higher degree of Indian blood a native had, the more incompetent they were thought to be.
 They were REQUIRED to have white guardians until they could demonstrate “competency”.
 She feels these truths when she bikes through lands.
 It’s a history she wasn’t told while she grew up.
 It was so similar to a critical part of her identity that was denied to her.
 The adoption era stole her mother from her people and she grew up wondering where she came from.
 Why was her mother so sad?
 Would she grow to be as sad when she turned into a woman?

 She was on her way to a race called the “Dirty Kanza”.
-She felt mildly guilty about it; much like that year she dressed up as an “Indian” for halloween.
+She felt mildly guilty about it; it was the same guilt she felt when she thinks back to that year she dressed up as an “Indian” for Halloween.
+Regalia and paint, just to get inebriated.
 It’s just a name.
 What’s in a name?
 It’s just a race, she thinks.
 But it’s micro-aggressions like this that magnify her feeling of imposter syndrome.
 She doesn’t belong at a race that, by it’s very name, says “dirty Indian”.
 Or does she?
 Maybe she needs to be there?
+How is it that she, an Indian is just as guilty of neglecting the story of those who lived before her as these strangers on the land of the south wind?
 She knows that’s not what they were thinking when they named it.
 But, it’s just the ignorance of the Indian narrative that makes her sick.
 There is a whole history before colonization, why don’t more people know about it?
 Colonial life isn’t the only way… How many times has she heard the phrase “dirty injun”?

 The Kanza (or Kaw) are people of a federally recognized tribe in Oklahoma and Kansas, closely related to the Osage (often having had intermarried).
 The name Kansas comes from this, in fact.
 The Kanza are people of the “south wind”.
 She thought about those families, those histories and felt a responsibility to acknowledge it, then to let it go.
 She meant to offer tobacco, asema, before the race but forgot.
 The hubbub of the crowd and the commercialism of the race trapped her at the starting line.
 She needs privacy for prayer.
 She doesn’t want one of the million cameras present to capture her participating in such a sacred act, she needs to assure that she doesn’t allow any more appropriation of her people.
 She’ll pray later, she thinks.